ppatrzyk/merkury/README.md

 # Merkury

-_Merkury_ is a command line utility to run Python and SQL scripts and render _static_ HTML or PDF reports with code and produced output.
+_Merkury_ is a command line utility to run Python and SQL scripts and render _static_ HTML or Markdown reports with code and produced output.
 It uses standard `.py` or `.sql` files as input - any valid script that can be run from command line, can also be turned into a report.

 - [Example Python report](https://ppatrzyk.github.io/merkury/examples/intro-py.html)
 - [Example SQL report](https://ppatrzyk.github.io/merkury/examples/intro-sql.html)